What came first, the husky or the chicken?

-I’ve spoken to an owner who took the long slow cautious approach to get their husky familiar with chickens.
-Their male husky was already 18 months old, so the odds were certainly against the owners.
+I’ve spoken to an owner who took the long slow, cautious approach to get their husky familiar with chickens.
+Their male husky was already 18 months old, so the odds were against the owners.

 Of course, at first their husky freaked out, but they continued on with basic positive reinforcement and association tactics (giving praise and treats when their husky calmed down around the chickens).
 They would repeat this every day as much as they could.

-I remember the owner telling me it took several months throughout the summer, but in the end their husky was able to go outside in the yard and mind his own business without terrorizing the chickens.
-They were always kept separated and supervised however.
+I remember the owner telling me it took several months throughout the summer, but in the end their husky was able to go outside and mind his own business without terrorizing the chickens.
+They were always kept separated and supervised, however.

 Even though this worked, I still wouldn’t recommend this to everyone.
 And in many cases, it wouldn’t work out as well as this.

 Would Your Husky Kill The Chickens?